qqtop/nimfdb/README.md

 Notes
 -------------------
- - our test firebird database has abt 7 million rows of [tatoeba](https://tatoeba.org/eng/) sentences and to translations via the tatoeba links table with abt 17 million rows.
+ - our test firebird database has abt 7 million rows of [tatoeba](https://tatoeba.org/eng/) sentences and a tatoeba links table with abt 17 million rows.

 Installation